apoorvapendse/bitkoth/README.md

 ### Extension Demo: https://youtu.be/C4WJR8SFbVE

 ## Intro
-Introducing BitKoth, a powerful Chrome extension designed to elevate your online security through an innovative password management…

-Introducing BitKoth, a powerful Chrome extension designed to elevate your online security through an innovative password management system.
+Introducing BitKoth, a powerful Chrome extension and android app designed to elevate your online security through an innovative password management system.
 BitKoth employs a unique approach, utilizing a common RSA key to encrypt and decrypt stored passwords, all while ensuring the highest standards of protection for your sensitive data.

 Upon registration, users are prompted to establish a master password—an essential component for securing access to their encrypted credentials.
 This master password serves as the gateway for subsequent logins, offering an additional layer of security to safeguard your digital identity.